CatUnderTheLeaf/CV-stuff/activation_functions.md

 The derivative of the function is very small unless the input is in this narrow range, and this flat derivative makes it difficult to improve the weights through gradient descent.
 This problem gets worse as the model has more layers.
 This was called the vanishing gradient problem.

-__Advantages__:

-+ Zero-centric- it accommodates large positive and negative values because if calculates local (or global) minimum quickly as derivatives of the tanh are larger than the derivatives of the sigmoid.
-It can minimize the cost function faster.

-__Disadvantages__:

-- Vanishing gradient problem

 ### ReLU

 The Rectified Linear Unit is the most commonly used activation function in deep learning models.
 The function returns 0 if it receives any negative input, but for any positive value  x